therealdreg/The-GTK-Keylogger/README.md

 jmpq TRAMPOLINE_ADDRESS
 ```

-The trampoline in x64 rebuilds the lead, mov and push rip-relative.
+The trampoline in x64 rebuilds the lea, mov and push rip-relative.
 And
 has the following structure:

 ```